Super-resolution positron emission tomography by intensity modulation: Proof of concept: Material and Method

-where $\mathcal{H}_\ell$ is the system response that, in addition to the detector response, also includes attenuation by the modulator and $Poisson(\bm{a})$ is a vector whose elements are Poisson variates whose means equal the corresponding elements of $\bm{a}$.
-By juxtaposing $\bm{y}_\ell$'s to yield a single vector $\bm{Y}$, we obtain
+where $\mathcal{H}_\ell$ is the system response that, in addition to the detector response, also includes attenuation by the modulator and $\textrm{Poisson}(\bm{a})$ is a vector whose elements are Poisson variates whose means equal to the corresponding elements of $\bm{a}$.
+By juxtaposing $\bm{y}_\ell$'s to yield a single data vector $\bm{Y}$, we obtain

-This equation, identical to the standard PET imaging equation in form, can be solved by using an existing PET image reconstruction algorithm such as the popular OSEM algorithm~\cite{Reader2007advancesinPET} that accelerates the expectation-maximization algorithm which can converge to the maximum-likelihood solution of Eq.~\eqref{eq:PET-SIM-patternl-1}.
-Evidently, the image pixel size shall be chosen in accordance with the anticipated image resolution.
+This equation, identical to the standard PET imaging equation in form, can be solved by using any existing algorithm for PET image reconstruction, including the popular OSEM algorithm~\parencite{Reader2007advancesinPET} that accelerates the expectation-maximization (EM) algorithm for finding the maximum-likelihood (ML) solution of equation~\eqref{eq:PET-SIM-patternl-1}.
+Evidently, the image pixel size shall be chosen according to the anticipated resolution of the solution image.